airbnb/streamalert/docs/source/dynamic-outputs.rst

   def cloudtrail_root_account_usage(rec):
       # Rule logic

 The above example uses an external API to get the output map, which is to be queried with the ``account_id`` on the record.
 This is just an example, but hopefully highlights many ways in which ``dynamic_outputs`` can be used.

 .. warning::
   The above example could result in many queries to the API in use and could potentially slow down StreamAlert Lambdas when processing ``Alerts``.

+..
+   All references should be placed here for easy updating This section is not included in the generated documentation

+.. _`lookup-table`: lookup-tables.html
+.. _`outputs`: outputs.html